linagora/openpaas-esn/doc/REST_message.md

 **Status Codes:**

-- 200 OK
+- 200 OK.
+At least one message is found.
 - 400 Bad Request.
-Invalid request body or parameters
+Invalid request body or parameters.
+- 404 Not Found.
+All messages was not found.

 **Request:**